pryv/dev-pryv.io-opener/src-dest/docker/README.md

 1. Edit the following values in the [Config](https://github.com/pryv/open-pryv.io#config) file `production-with-ssl/dockerized-config.json` and docker-compose file: `production-with-ssl/docker-compose.yml`:

    - ${HOSTNAME}: the hostname part of the public URL
+   - auth:adminAccessKey: secret for admin functions, change it from its default value otherwise Open Pryv.io will crash on boot.

 2. Run: